 Parks and Wildlife staff have prepared a strategic framework for translocating animals to Dirk Hartog Island between 2018 and 2030.
 Animals for translocation were selected primarily for either species conservation or fauna reconstruction purposes, although most achieve both.

 Species conservation is about increasing a species’ chances of survival.
 The more viable populations there are of a species in different locations, the greater that species’ chances of survival.
-The two hare-wallabies, western barred bandicoot, Shark Bay mouse, woylie, heath mouse, dibbler and chuditch are all being translocated to help their species survive because they each have only limited viable populations.
+The two hare-wallabies, Shark Bay bandicoot, Shark Bay mouse, woylie, heath mouse, dibbler and chuditch are all being translocated to help their species survive because they each have only limited viable populations.